benjaminweymouth/WealthSimpleCaseStudy/README.md

 -number of employees (use CrunchBase compared to competitors, analyse valuation.)

 -ETF Performance

+the conclusion that we can draw is that WealthSimple is

 * How is your company performing relative to competitors in the same domain?